Vermont Law School (VLS) campus is closed from March 14th until at least may 11th.

-The Community Legal Information Center (CLIC) is in its third year of operation.
-Financed by an annual grant from the Vermont Department of Libraries, and operated by VLS librarians and staff, CLIC offers free legal reference services to the general public.
+The Community Legal Information Center (CLIC) offers free legal reference services to the general public.
+Founded in 2015, CLIC is financed by an annual grant from the Vermont Department of Libraries and operated by VLS librarians and staff.

 Walk-In Services Available: